taiwins/taiwins/docs/taiwins-shell.md

 We are facing the problem of choosing buffer format for applications.
 Cairo doesn't like OpenGL's RGBA, if we want to use cairo's image, we have to put the image format into BGRA, as it follows that order.

+##

+## tw_output protocol
+This protocol is create for the need of logical output representation.
+Server side is finished.
+Client side needs more work.

+First problem is that we do not know if `tw_output` is created or not before `taiwins_shell` interface.
+Before we have `output_init` and `output_create` methods, it is fairly ugly.
+Change them to a stack or queue implementation if possible.
+List is not ideal since you will need to create additional struct.

+We probably do not even need the shell interface anymore.
+Don't you need one for sending events like `change_workspace`?